3BioCompBio/DDGb_bias/README.md

 ### (2) Performances

-All evaluations of the performances of the six predictors on `S2536` and `C380` as well as on subsets of `S2536` (such as to alanine mutations vs. to non-alanine mutations) can be found in `./performances/`.
+All evaluations of the performances of the eight predictors on `S2536` and `C380` as well as on subsets of `S2536` (such as to alanine mutations vs. to non-alanine mutations) can be found in `./performances/`.

 ### (3) Structures (wild-type and mutated)